 Attention has been given to matters of national importance.
 This site does not contain any outstanding natural features or landscapes, nor an area of significant indigenous vegetation.
+It is considered the land use is appropriate within this landscape.

 Section 7 - Other matters